Yann-Brault/splc-artifact/README.md

 If the container is up and running you should see a similar output:

 ```
 CONTAINER ID IMAGE COMMAND CREATED STATUS PORTS NAMES

 947476ba0e59 splc-artifact "uvicorn app.main:ap…" 1 second ago Up Less than a second 0.0.0.0:5050->5000/tcp, :::5050->5000/tcp splc-application

 ```

-Go to this [link](http://localhost:5050/) and click the button in order to generate the notebook.

-Notebook is generated in the file system of the docker container.
-In order to display the content of the generated notebook (as a json file), follow these steps:

-- Go into a terminal
-- Execute this command `docker exec -it splc-application sh`
-- you will see a prompt like this `/code # `
-- you can now execute classic shell commands
-- So if you use `ls` you will be able to see the container file system
-- The output of this command is:
-  - app/
-  - static/
-  - requirements.txt
-  - hello_world.ipynb (if you have generated the notebook)
-- To display the content as a json file, execute the command `cat hello_world.ipynb`
-- You can look for the "cells" key that is a list of all cells composing the document
-- execute `exit` to quit the container shell
+Application is running at this [link](http://localhost:5050/)

+You can find information about reproduction scenarios further down on this document.

 ## To stop